sterlingking1990/lawcase/index.md

 [ ] He will set his eyes on the man
-[ ] He will not spend a sec in prison until he reaches the court
+[ ] He will not spend a sec in prison until he reaches the court [ ] All accusers will come forward for fair hearing